 The family handbook includes the NP3 mission, vision and detailed information on our codes and policies.
-Click here to view our family handbook.
+Click here to view our distance learning policies.

 Attendance – Students are expected to attend school daily.
 Consistent daily attendance is critical for a student’s academic success.
 The State of California considers ten days of absence for one school year (for any reason) excessive.
 Excessive absences will result in a parent/guardian conference.
 If a parent/guardian conference does not result in an improvement in a student’s attendance, the parents/legal guardians will receive a SARB (School Attendance Review Board) letter and the student’s enrollment at NP3 will be considered for dismissal.